Research Library

 Library digitization supported by:

-As part of The Buffalo History Museum’s multi-year Master Plan, the Research Library’s hours are available again in a limited capacity as we implement a phased staffing transition.
-These changes reflect the next steps in expanding access and strengthening collections care.
-Our team remains available to assist you during this period, and we appreciate your patience as we continue this process to enhance the collections for future generations.
+These temporary changes to our Research Library reflect the next steps in expanding access and strengthening collections care.
+Our team remains available to assist you during this period, at a limited capacity, and we appreciate your patience as we continue this process to enhance the collections for future generations.

 The Research Library’s staff can help point individuals in the direction of resources available to conduct research or a helpful list of Researchers for Hire, but they cannot undertake individual research assignments.